 1. The Great Pyramid of Giza, Egypt

-The Great Pyramid of Giza is located on the Giza Plateau in Egypt.
-Unfortunately, it is the only original wonder of the world that has survived until today.
 Being a tomb for Pharaoh Khufu around 2560 BCE, it stands as a testament to the craftsmanship of the ancient Egyptians.
 Its precise alignment with cardinal points and colossal stone blocks leaves visitors marveling at the mysteries of its construction.
-The accuracy of construction spanned many myths as to the alien origin of the pyramids.
+The accuracy of the construction spanned many myths as to the alien origin of the pyramids.

 However, recent studies have uncovered an almost extinct Nile branch, providing a very credible theory for the pyramid construction.

 Location: Luckily, The Great Pyramid of Giza, or the Pyramid of Khufu is the only wonder of the ancient world that you can still see.
-It’s located in Giza, the outskirts of Cairo (Egypt).
+It’s located in Giza, on the outskirts of Cairo (Egypt).

 The Giza Plateau is home to three major pyramids and several smaller structures.
 These pyramids are among the most iconic and well-preserved structures from ancient Egypt.